-Borehole deviation data were recorded in IG_BH04 using tilt and azimuth information from the optical and acoustic televiewer logs.
-The tilt and azimuth logs were collected with the same setup procedure as outlined in Section 3.4.5.2, logging the complete borehole down at 15 m per minute, sampling every 5 cm, as well as up at 4 m per minute, sampling every 1.6 mm.
-In total there were two acoustic and two optical televiewer logs created and used to calculate the trajectory of the borehole from ground surface to the bottom of hole (Table 9).
-The average azimuth and tilt for the upper 100 m of the borehole were provided by NWMO and also used to create a complete average of the values for the length of the borehole.
+Borehole deviation data were recorded in IG_BH05 using tilt and azimuth information from the optical and acoustic televiewer logs.
+The tilt and azimuth logs were collected with the same setup procedure as outlined in Section 3.4.4.2, logging the complete borehole down at 15 m per minute, sampling every 5 cm, as well as up at 4 m per minute, sampling every 1.6 mm.
+In total there were two acoustic and four optical televiewer logs created and used to calculate the trajectory of the borehole from ground surface to the bottom of hole (Table 7).